 In reality, online learning provides a wide range of courses in various domains, such as management, computer applications, data science, commerce, and arts.
 Also, students can pursue an online degree in a variety of specialisations.

-There is no age barrier in online learning and people of all ages can enrol in online courses.
+There is no age barrier in online learning, and people of all ages can enrol in online courses.
 Online course students can be fresh graduates, working professionals, retired people, and homemakers.
-Online learning provides lifelong education, anyone can upskill themselves.
+Online learning offers lifelong opportunities for anyone to upskill and enhance their knowledge.

 Yes, online degree courses are recognised by UGC, which makes them valid in the job market.